-Technocracy UK – the fate of post-democratic Britain?Posted on: 17 November 2011 by Alexander Hay
+Technocracy UK – the fate of post-democratic Britain?Posted by Alexander Hay

 As democracy declines in favour of technocratic government in Europe, what would there be to gain from a British technocracy, and what to fear from one?

 Many significant things have happened in Europe of late.
 Greece and Italy have both faced economic oblivion, and might have dragged the rest of the continent, including the UK, down with them.
 Instead, a purge of the nations' respective leaderships has happened, and new governments have been formed.

 What these two new settlements have in common, beyond the Angela Merkel seal of approval (as Germany begins to dominate the rest of Europe), is their technocratic natures.
 By that what is meant is that those in charge are there because of their skills and purported expertise as opposed to any democratic mandate.

 For example, the new Italian Prime Minister Mario Monti was given his post because of his pre-eminence as an economist.
 He was not elected, but first made senator for life by the Italian president, having previously served as an equally unelected EU commissioner.
 Among Monti's first decisions was making himself economics minister as well, and appointing other technocrats to senior posts in the Italian government.
 Indeed, there are no career politicians in the cabinet, being made up instead of banking CEOs, mandarins, senior military officers and academics.